lekhasri860/house-price-prediction/README.md

 Firstly click on the code and download the Zip file of the project and extract all files and open the file on Vscode
 1. Install dependencies:
  pip install -r requirements.txt
-2. Run the app.py in new terminal: python src/web_app.py
+2. Run the app.py:
+  In terminal give: python src/web_app.py
 3. Open in browser:
 http://127.0.0.1:5000